 5. Network Congestion and Device Overload

-Each mesh node shares bandwidth with all connected devices.
-If too many devices connect to a single node, it can become overloaded, leading to slower speeds.
-Some mesh systems lack smart traffic management, causing inefficient device distribution.
+Each mesh node shares its bandwidth with all connected devices.
+If too many devices, especially those with high bandwidth demands like 4K streaming or large downloads, connect to a single node, it can become overloaded, leading to slower speeds for everyone.
+While some advanced mesh systems use features like Band Steering and smart traffic management to automatically distribute devices, many entry-level systems do not, requiring manual optimization.

 1. Use Wired Backhaul When Possible